Kösener Senioren-Convents-Verband

-The Kösener Senioren-Convents-Verband (abbreviation: KSCV) is the oldest association of German, Austrian and Swiss Studentenverbindungen.
+The Kösener Senioren-Convents-Verband (abbreviation: KSCV) is the oldest association of German, Austrian and Swiss Studentenverbindungen or students fraternities.
 It comprises roughly 105 German, Austrian and a Flemish (Belgian), Hungarian and Swiss Corps, all of which are based upon the principle of tolerance.

 History

-The KSCV was founded in Jena in 1848 and soon moved its venue to the nearby city of Bad Kösen in the northernmost German wine growing area Saale-Unstrut having its annual meetings at the nearby Rudelsburg.
-The Kösener monuments commemorate prestigious members of the Corps as well as the many fallen during the wars.
+The KSCV was founded in Jena, Thuringia, Germany in 1848.
+It soon moved to Bad Kösen in the northernmost German wine growing area Saale-Unstrut.
+Its annual meetings are held Bad Kösen and in the nearby Rudelsburg.